Travis Kalanick: Growing difficulties and exit from Uber (2014–2017)

 By 2014, Kalanick's reputation was beginning to suffer as a result of his ruthless attitude towards competitors, regulators, customers, employees, and Uber's drivers.
 By this time, Gurley, once a supporter of Kalanick's, had become frustrated with his reckless corporate spending and overriding of the chief financial officer and chief legal officer.
 Corporate culture at Uber under Kalanick was grueling.
 Employees were expected to work nights and weekends regularly without additional compensation, and conference calls were often scheduled at all times of the night.
 Kalanick favored employees who were willing to do anything to advance in the company, even if it resulted in chronic infighting.
 He authorized the use of industrial espionage tactics against competitors and regulators, including the Greyball blacklisting program, and encouraged the development and use of rider-surveillance programs.
 Throughout his tenure as CEO, Kalanick had tight control over the company's board of directors, once telling Tim Cook from Apple that he had intentionally structured the board and hand-picked its members to allow him to "do what I want".
 In 2016, he negotiated an option to appoint another three board members at his discretion.

 Journalists and the public alike criticized Kalanick regularly for setting Uber up with a "bro culture" awash in toxic masculinity, bullying, and misogyny, which in turn influenced attitudes in Silicon Valley generally.
-In a 2014 interview with men's magazine GQ, he joked that the company should be called "Boob-er" for all the female attention it was bringing him; the remark was frequently criticized in the press as an example of his toxic masculinity.
+In a 2014 interview with men's magazine GQ, he joked the company should be called "Boob-er" for all the female attention it was bringing him; the remark was frequently criticized in the press as an example of his toxic masculinity.
 Executives were known to expense strip club visits to corporate accounts, a practice jokingly referred to as "Tits on Travis".
-Surveys commissioned by Uber public relations personnel in late 2016 showed that customers appreciated Uber as a service, but had a strongly negative perception of Kalanick.
+Surveys commissioned by Uber public relations personnel in late 2016 showed customers appreciated Uber as a service, but had a strongly negative perception of Kalanick.
 Shortly after the survey results were first discussed at Uber in February 2017, Eric Newcomer at Bloomberg Businessweek published a video of Kalanick berating an Uber driver at the end of a ride, following a disagreement about falling driver income.
 Kalanick apologized for the incident to company employees in an email that was later posted to the company blog, stating that he felt he needed to "grow up".
-Later that year, Reuters reported that Kalanick had developed "a reputation as an abrasive leader".
+Later that year, Reuters reported Kalanick had developed "a reputation as an abrasive leader".